Ecotourism: A List of Resources for Going Green in Florida

 Florida Healthy Beaches Program.
 This website reports routine bacterial monitoring results, and guides you to other sites for information on other water quality issues.

-Mote Marine Laboratory Living Reef exhibit, which includes a 2,500-gallon reef tank with living corals and tropical fish, a live Reef Cam, and other displays that highlight the coral reef environment.
+Mote Marine Laboratory.
+Mote helps stranded sea life, reports on red tide and researches solutions, untangles coral disease, and runs an aquarium.
+They have a Living Reef exhibit, which includes a 2,500-gallon reef tank with living corals and tropical fish, a live Reef Cam, and other displays that highlight the coral reef environment.

 Florida Keys National Marine Sanctuary.
 The sanctuary protects the waters surrounding the Keys-- and once once you set foot in Keys waters, you are in the sanctuary.
 This special place offers spectacular, unique resources such as coral reefs, shipwrecks, seagrass beds, and fisheries that are the source of commercial and recreational activities like diving, fishing, and boating.